Introduction

 Q1: How long does the flat resale process in Kolkata usually take?

-A clean file can move quickly, but timelines depend on signer availability, society paperwork, and bank loan steps.
-Most delays happen when a loan closure or a missing document pushes the registration date.
+A clean file can move quickly, but the timeline depends on signer availability, society paperwork, and bank loan steps.
+Most delays happen when loan closure papers or a missing document push the registration date.

 Q2: Should I pay token money before my lawyer checks the documents?

-Avoid paying a large token before a basic title/document review.
-If you pay token, keep it conditional on document verification and loan approval.
+Avoid paying a large token before a basic title and document review.
+If you pay token, keep it conditional on verification and loan approval.

 Q3: What are the most important documents in a Kolkata resale?